eoghansullivan/Android_Final_Project/README.md

         Develop a system to trigger notifications at the set reminder time.
         Ensure notifications contain relevant task information.

-    Integrate Reminder with UI:
-        Display set reminders in the task list.
-        Allow users to edit or remove reminders from existing tasks.

     Testing:
         Test setting, editing, and removing reminders.
         Verify that reminders trigger notifications at the correct time.

-User Story 7: Tracking Progress of Tasks

-As a user, I want to track the progress of my tasks, so that I know how much I have accomplished.
-Tasks

-    Design Progress Tracking Feature:
-        Add a visual indicator (e.g., progress bar or checkmark) for each task in the task list to show completion status.
-        Implement a functionality to mark tasks as completed/incomplete.

-    Database Updates:
-        Modify the Task entity to include a field for tracking completion status.

-    UI Integration for Task Completion:
-        Enable users to change the completion status of a task directly from the task list (e.g., via a toggle or checkbox).
-        Update the task list UI to reflect the completion status visually.

-    Overall Progress Overview:
-        Implement a feature to display overall progress (e.g., percentage of tasks completed, tasks remaining).

-    Testing:
-        Test the ability to mark tasks as completed/incomplete.
-        Ensure the progress overview accurately reflects the current status of tasks.

-User Story 8: Searching for a Task

-As a user, I want to search for a task, so that I can quickly find specific tasks.
-Tasks

-    Implement Search Functionality:
-        Add a search bar to the task list UI.
-        Implement a method in TaskDao to query tasks based on search terms.

-    UI Integration for Search:
-        Ensure the search bar is easily accessible in the task list view.
-        Implement real-time filtering of tasks as the user types in the search bar.

-    Handling No Results:
-        Display a message or indication when no tasks match the search criteria.

-    Testing:
-        Test search functionality with various keywords.
-        Validate the performance of the search feature, especially with a large number of tasks.

-User Story 9: Sorting Tasks

-As a user, I want to sort tasks, so that I can view them in an order that suits me (e.g., by due date, creation date, or priority).
-Tasks

-    Design Sorting Options:
-        Add UI elements to allow users to select sorting criteria (e.g., dropdown menu or buttons).

-    Implement Sorting Logic:
-        Create methods in TaskDao for different sorting queries.
-        Allow dynamic sorting without needing to reload the entire task list.

-    UI Integration for Sorting:
-        Ensure that the sorting options are intuitive and easy to access.
-        Update the task list view based on the selected sorting criteria.

-    Testing:
-        Test each sorting option to ensure it organizes tasks correctly.
-        Validate that sorting is efficient and responsive.

-User Story 10: Remembering User Preferences

-As a user, I want the app to remember my preferences, so that I don’t have to reset them every time I use the app.
-Tasks

-    Identify Preferences to Store:
-        Determine which user preferences should be stored (e.g., default sorting order, view settings).

-    Implement Preference Storage:
-        Use Android's SharedPreferences to store user preferences.
-        Ensure preferences are stored securely and efficiently.

-    Apply Preferences on App Start:
-        Retrieve stored preferences when the app launches.
-        Apply these preferences to the relevant UI elements and functionalities.

-    Settings UI:
-        Create a settings page where users can modify their preferences.
-        Implement logic to update preferences both in the UI and storage upon changes.

-    Testing:
-        Test storing, retrieving, and applying user preferences.
-        Ensure preferences persist across app restarts and are applied correctly.